-A. https://hthgse.edu/admissions/funding-financial-aid/
+A. https://hthgse.edu/degree-programs/

-The High Tech High Graduate School of Education Admissions Policy sets forth two basic criteria for admission:
+The High Tech High Graduate School of Education Admissions Policy sets forth the following criteria for admission:

-- 1) Earned BA/BS from a regionally accredited university with a minimum cumulative GPA of 3.0.
-Applicants with a lower GPA include an explanation of their academic qualifications in their application. - 2) Be a citizen, permanent resident, or hold legal status in the United States, or hold an approved, valid student visa. - 3) The program requires a strong command of written and spoken English prior to entry.
-Applicants whose native language is not English are required to achieve a minimum score on the Test of English as a Foreign Language (TOEFL) of 550 on the paper-based version, or 216 on the computer based version, or 80 on the internet-based version (iBT).
-TOEFL scores must be no more than two years old at time of application.
+- Earned BA/BS from a regionally accredited university with a minimum cumulative GPA of 3.0.
+Applicants with a lower GPA include an explanation of their academic qualifications in their application. - For the residency programs, a candidate must be a citizen, permanent resident, or hold legal status in the United States, or hold an approved, valid student visa. - For an International candidate, the program requires a strong command of written and spoken English prior to entry.
+Applicants whose primary language is not English are required to achieve the following scores on either the Test of English as a Foreign Language (TOEFL) or The International English Language Testing System (IELTS): - TOEFL minimum scores: 550 on the paper-based version, or 216 on the computer-based version, or 80 on the internet-based version (iBT).
+TOEFL scores must be no more than five years old at the time of application. - IELTS minimum score of 7.5 on the Academic Module with individual section scores (e.g., reading, writing, listening and speaking) of at least 7.5.